genenetwork/gn-docs/blog/2021/proteome/Wang_WIlliams_Rat_Brain_Proteome_For_Blog.md

 proteins---Chr 19 at about 60 Mb.
 But before we head to Chr 19, let\'s
 continue to work with this proximal part of Chr 1 and try to figure out why the variation in expression of this band of nine proteins map to this part of the rat genome.
-Step 3 below is a long step---my apology, sorry.
+Step 3 below is a long step--my apology.
 Perhaps time for a coffee break.

 **Step 3** involves mapping one or more of these nine proteins.
 I will pick SYT7 since it has the highest expression (9 log2 units of expression) and the second highest LOD score (6.8).

-You can either click on the UNIPROT identifier---**Q62747 **in the window, or you can just paste this URL command into a browser:
+You can either click on the UNIPROT identifier--**Q62747 **in the window, or you can just paste this URL command into a browser:

 > [***https://genenetwork.org/show\_trait?trait\_id=Q62747&dataset=UND\_NIDA\_HXB-BXH\_WBPr\_log2z8\_0221***](https://genenetwork.org/show_trait?trait_id=Q62747&dataset=UND_NIDA_HXB-BXH_WBPr_log2z8_0221)